Marshall Daugherty: Life and career

 Daugherty was born on September 6, 1915, in Seattle, Washington.

 He studied at Yale University with Robert Eberhard and with Carl Milles at Cranbrook Educational Community in Bloomfield Hills, Michigan.

-Around 1934, when Daugherty was in his late teens, he met writer Harry Stillwell Edwards at Kingfisher Cabin on Edwards' plantation at Holly Bluff, near Macon, Georgia, where Daugherty was chair of the art department at Mercer University.
+Around 1934, when Daugherty was in his late teens, he met writer Harry Stillwell Edwards at Kingfisher Cabin on Edwards's plantation at Holly Bluff, near Macon, Georgia, where Daugherty was chair of the art department at Mercer University.
 Daugherty founded the department in 1946 with Tony Stansfeld.
 Daugherty later sculpted a bust of Edwards.

 Daugherty married Gertrude Earle "Trudy" Baker, with whom he had two daughters: Deryl Dantzler and Carla McAuley.

 Of the statue of John Wesley that was erected in 1969 in Reynolds Square, Savannah, Georgia, Marshall said: "The moment is as he looks up from his Bible toward his congregation, about to speak and stretching out his right hand in love, invitation, and exhortation.
 In contrast, the hand holding the Bible is intense and powerful – the point of contact with the Almighty."

 Daugherty died on April 28, 1991, aged 75.
 He had lost his eyesight around a decade earlier.
 His wife survived him by twenty years; she died on June 13, 2011, aged 92.